lipiji/Guyu/README.md

-# guyu
+# Guyu (谷雨)
-text generation system
+pre-training and fine-tuning framework for text generation